Family Justice Council

-The Family Justice Council (“FJC”) is profoundly concerned at the shortage of experts willing to provide opinion evidence in family cases.
-The pressure which has been placed on medical experts, particularly paediatricians, following recent widely publicised criminal cases, has had a direct effect on family cases.
+The Family Justice Council (“FJC”) is profoundly concerned about the shortage of experts willing to provide opinion evidence in family cases.
+The pressure which has been placed on medical experts, particularly pediatricians, following recent widely publicized criminal cases, has had a direct effect on family cases.
 That pressure exacerbates an already difficult situation in which experts have been deterred from engaging in this work by reason (for example) of the time involved, the lack of effective training, the fear of complaint, and, we are advised, the lack of proper funding.

 The situation is undoubtedly grave.

 The FJC has prioritized this issue in its early deliberations, forming a sub-group which has been mapping the various initiatives addressing the current problems in the supply and quality of expert witnesses in family cases.